The Best Podcasts to Listen to Right Now

 Best Podcasts: Crime

-This gripping series explores the case of Theo Hayez, an 18-year-old backpacker who vanished last year while on holiday in the beautiful beachside town of Byron Bay.
+This gripping series explores the case of Theo Hayez, an 18-year-old backpacker who vanished in 2019 while on holiday in the beautiful beachside town of Byron Bay.
 Unlike other crime podcasts that revisit old cases, The Lighthouse was produced in parallel with a major police investigation and recorded as local volunteers, Theo’s family and journalists from The Australian explored multiple theories and searched for clues.

 Available on The Australian, Apple Podcasts and Spotify